kyle-n/WebExtensionTemplate/README.md

 ## Setup

 First, fork this repository.
 Then, follow the steps below.
+By the end of this, you should be able to search across the project for `REPLACEME` and get no results.

 ### All browsers